Best Things to Do in Salzburg in 2 Days – Itinerary

 Price: Admission to the garden is free and it is one of the best places to visit in Salzburg (even if you only have one day).

 As the main street on the right side of the river. the Linzergasse has many restaurants and cafes – and shops.

 While it is the modern part, it still has some classical charm and it is close to other main Salzburg attractions that should be on your itinerary (like Mirabell Garden, the icing house of Mozart, and the Kapuzinerberg).

-On a sunny and warmish day, I recommend taking a break at the river.
+On a sunny and warmish day, I recommend taking a break at the river and with two days in Salzburg you should have no time-issue enjoying the river.

 Just at the Salzach River, close to the Linzer Gasse and Mirabell Garden, is a meadow where you can rest and chill.
 While doing so, you can listen to the sound of the river and also marvel at the pretty buildings on the other side.